MartinTomis/Lane_detection/README.md

 I use mine function gradient_detection() to create a binary image.
 The function first converts images to the HLS color space and then uses both gradient thresholding (using only x-derivative) and color-thresholding (Saturation-channel).
 Initially I used only gradient-thresholding, but this did not work well for the part of the road with lighter track, where there is lower contrast between the line and the road.

+I increased sensitivity (decreased lower threshold for the color by cca 40%) compared to the code show in lecture, as the original setting did not correctly identify lines in some segments of the road with light surface.

+In code, this all is done in lines 86-102.
+This function is later called in lines 332 for the first frame and line 370 for other frames.

 ![alt tag](https://github.com/MartinTomis/Lane_detection/blob/master/thresholding.png)

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+**3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.**

 Applying the perspective transform requires identifying 4 points (if cv2.getPerspectiveTransform() is used) in the original image and 4 new points, forming a rectangle, so that the original points are essentially "stretched" to allign with these new points.
 All other points in lying in between the 4 corner points of the original image, will also be "stretched".
 The entire transformation changes dimensions while maintaining that straight lines remain straight.